sage-code/maj/alphabet.md

 **Trilled J**

-Letter "J", "j" is trilled.
+Letter "J", "j" is always trilled.
 That means your tongue will vibrate.
 To pronounce this sound you must press the tip of your tongue in the roof top and produce a voiced "sh".
 The best symbol for this sound is "ʒ".

 **Whistled C**